polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

 resources and configuration of the runtime of your experiments.

-Based on this section you can define, how many workers/ps you want to run, the resources and configs of each job.
+Based on this section you can define, how many workers/ps you want to run, the resources, the node selectors, and the configs of each job.

 The values of this section are: